-This is the hardest stretch of trail — Flagstaff to the South Rim — and I wish it was over!
-It’s hard because you can’t get off, so it’s 5-6 days of hiking and camping.
+This is the hardest stretch of trail — Flagstaff to the South Rim — and I wish it was over because it’s full of trials!
+It’s hard because you can’t get off, so it’s five to six days of hiking and camping.
 Yuck on going so long without a shower, plus carrying food for that long is hard.

 To make things more challenging, I had to conquer Mt.
 Humphreys.
 I did, but it wasn’t pretty.

 Because it was warm the last few days, plus not freezing at night, the snow never crusted over as I’d hoped.
 This morning I hit the trail by 7 a.m., hoping to skate over the snow and get downhill before it started getting soft.

 I had maybe 30 minutes of snow I could walk on (mostly spent finding the trail from my camping spot), and then I began sinking in with every step – the dreaded postholing.

 It was all the more difficult because you couldn’t see the trail – there were footprints, faux footprints, sled marks, animal tracks, etc. everywhere.
 I had to have my phone out and the app up almost all the time.
 Once my phone fell out of my pocket; thank goodness I noticed it right away and didn’t have to backtrack much.

 I started out on top of the mountain, so initially the path was like walking on a field of snow.
 Soon it dipped into the woods and began to go downhill, but this was harder.
 The snow was softer here and I kept losing the trail and sinking in snow up to my knees.
 It was mentally and physically taxing.
 A horrible trial!

 The trail then became switchbacks, and I realized I could navigate from the bottom of one to the bottom of the next to cut the distance I’d be postholing.
 From the looks of the prints I found, others had had the same idea.